HDPLocust/raylib-luamore/doc/readme.md

 * `"DRAG"` returns Vector2 DragVector, float DragAngle if 'n' is not passed
 * `"DRAG"` returns integer DragVectorX, integer DragVectorY, float DragAngle if 'n' is passed
 * `"PINCH_IN"` returns Vector2 PinchVector, float PinchAngle if 'n' is not passed
-* `"PINCH_IN"` returns integer PinchVectorX, integer PinchVectorY, float PinchAngle if 'n' is passed
+* `"PINCH_IN"` returns float PinchVectorX, float PinchVectorY, float PinchAngle if 'n' is passed
 * `"PINCH_OUT"` same as `"PINCH_IN"`.